eddiesosera/skate-360/README.md

 ### How to install

-1. download the latest version of [Angular CLI](https://angular.io/cli) on your machie.
+1. Download the latest version of [Angular CLI](https://angular.io/cli) on your machie.
-2. Download Postgres and set up a database
+2. Download Postgres and set up a database.
-3. clone the github repository using the URL
+3. Clone the github repository using the URL.
 4. Clone the backend of For the site using the URL.
 5. Launch the repo through [Visual Studio](https://code.visualstudio.com/).